 The pike are probably less picky and all the hungrier this time of year, which then could explain why hot dogs are such a hot bait.

 Can You Catch Other Fish with Hot Dogs?

 When I did my research online, I found plenty of forum- and Facebook discussions around this question.
 According to the answers I’ve found, anglers have caught other species on hot dogs as well, both targeted and as bonus catches.

 Largemouth bass was among the most commonly caught ones, although most of the time, anglers used either only half a hot dog, or a piece of it on the hook to catch largemouths.

 The same goes for catfish!
 Smaller pieces of hot dog on the bottom are apparently a very effective and popular bait choice for plenty of catfish anglers in the US.

-Some ice anglers have even claimed to have caught crappie and walleye on whole or half a hot dog, but such catches must surely be rather rare.
+Some ice anglers have even claimed to have caught crappie and walleye on whole or half a hot dog, but such catches must surely be fairly rare.